 Not to forget the splendid and breathtaking landscape of Le Morne which demands your visit, but apart from that Le Morne also holds a great deal of importance in the core of Mauritius’s history and heritage.
 The history of Le Morne is immersed in slavery and it also happens to be a strong symbol of resistance to slavery.
 Le Morne has now become the central focus of commemorating Mauritius’s Abolition of slavery.

-Get your maps ready and set out on your next adventure by planning your trip to Mauritius with TravelTriangle right away!
+You better lock your tour itinerary now!
+These must-visit heritage sites of Mauritius are places that you cannot afford to miss out on.
+So, get your maps ready and set out on your next adventure by planning your trip to Mauritius with TravelTriangle right away!

 Looking To Book An International Holiday?